grumpyoldman-io/server/README.md

 ### TSLint

-We use [TSLint](https://palantir.github.io/tslint/) checks your typescript for linting errors.
+I use [TSLint](https://palantir.github.io/tslint/) to check typescript for linting errors.
-In our Typescript projects we enfore some coding rules.
-These should help with keeping the projects in a similar code style so any developer can work with the project.
 The rules can be changed in `tslint.json`

 Commands: